 The confusion over who came up with the idea of TrustRank wasn’t helped by Google trademarking the term “TrustRank” in 2005.
 That trademark was abandoned by Google on February 29, 2008, according to the records at the USPTO Tess database:

 But it appears that Google has come up with a system for reordering the rankings of web pages based upon a Google TrustRank.
-This is not similar to Yahoo’s approach because it is not a method aimed at fighting Spam the way that the Yahoo TrustRank is.
+This is not similar to Yahoo’s approach because it is not a method to fight Spam the way that the Yahoo TrustRank is.

-A patent granted to Google last week discusses how a TrustRank might be associated with people who apply labels to web pages through annotations while setting up a custom search engine.
+Last week, a patent granted to Google last week discussed how a TrustRank might be associated with people who apply labels to web pages through annotations while setting up a custom search engine.
 The idea of using annotations is kind of interesting considering Google’s recent release of Sidewiki – but there’s no sign from Google that Sidewiki and the user trust system in this patent are related.

 Some of the ideas in Google’s patent from inventor Ramanathan Guha seem a little similar to a paper that he co-authored when he was with IBM – Propagation of trust and distrust (pdf).